ZekNikZ/git-workshop/README.md

 - Run `git checkout my-first-branch` to switch to `my-first-branch`.
 You can then run `git branch` again to confirm the switch.
 - **Important note: this is not the usual way of creating branches.
 Since you almost always want to swap to the created branch when making a new one, use instead `git checkout -b branch-name` to create a new branch and immediately switch to it.**

 Now that we have a new branch, look around in your project folder.
 Do you see anything different?
 You shouldn't.
-Simply creating the branch does not do much; instead, the act of _committing_ to a branch is what starts the diverging trees of a `git` repository.
+Simply creating the branch does not do much; instead, the act of _committing_ to a branch is what starts the diverging trees of a Git repository.
 So, let's make a commit!

 First, edit the file `test.txt` by adding a new line with your name.
 In my case, I added the line containing `Matthew` to the end of `test.txt`.